NKhaniDev/FirstProject-html-css/README.md

 ## Features
 ### Existing Features
 * **Navigation Bar**
-  * The navigation bar is at the top of the page, and it is fixed to the top.
-The logo is in the left-hand corner of the navigation, and it links to the index.html page.
-  * The other navigation links on the website are to the right.
-Home, services, about, and Contact connect to different sections of the same page.
-  * The font color is in contrast with the navigation background color.
-The hover effect is used for navigation, so the user can know which page they are on.

-![navigation_bar](assets/README-assets/header.png)

-* **Home**
   - The page features a top-fixed navigation bar, with the logo on the left linking to the home page.
   - Navigation options are aligned to the right, linking to various sections within the same page, including Home, Services, About, and Contact.
   - The design ensures the text color contrasts with the background for readability, and a hover effect highlights the currently viewed section, enhancing user experience.

+![navigation_bar](assets/README-assets/header.png)

+* **Home**
+  - The layout of this section transitions fluidly from a horizontal row on larger displays to a vertical column on smaller screens, ensuring a versatile and user-friendly experience.
+  - To the left, an engaging narrative unfolds, detailing Mech3D's broad capabilities and visionary approach, encapsulated in an abstract overview.
+This segment gracefully concludes with a steadfast "Learn More" button, directing users to services section for further exploration.
+  - On the right, page feature a strikingly large, transparent robotic arm.
+This piece stands as a testament to the innovative spirit of Mech3D, showcasing the advanced technological prowess available to users.

 ![home_section](assets/README-assets/home.png)